 - Participate in service projects, League and partnership events, and Done in a Meeting or Done in a Day (DIAM/DIAD), providing direct support to our community.

-- Plan and attend League fundraisers including our annual Monster Dash and Girls’ Night Out events, or contribute to grant writing efforts.
+- Plan and attend League fundraisers including our annual Touch A Truck, Holiday With Heroes, and Girls Mic’d Up events, or contribute to grant writing efforts.
 Funds raised go straight back to serve the needs of our community through specialized programming and scholarship programs.

 - Contribute to needs assessment and focus group processes or policy development to assist in developing the future of our organization.